textura-agency/vue-smoothpage/README.md

     })
     </script>

-**In props u have access to all "settings" and "store"** "settings" - all settings which smoothpage uses for working "store" - private store, which stores all states and methods of smoothPage, this store Smoothpage uses under the hood
+**In props u have access to "settings" and "store"**

+- "settings" - all settings which smoothpage uses for working
+- "store" - private store, which stores all states and methods of smoothPage, this store Smoothpage uses under the hood

 **Then simply provide this component to Smoothpage**